 When learning guitar there are many possible forms of feedback.
 Feedback from a competent guitar instructor can be a vital part of the learning process.
-A competent instructor should know the best way to do things that would support future progress.
-Using this as a guideline the instructor can nudge you back on course when you get off.
+But even more important is using and developing your own listening skills.

 Let Your Ears Be Your Guide

 When you practicing you'll want to train yourself to listen to what you're playing.
 If you're learning to play from an online course you'll want to compare what you're playing with the lessons.
 Keep making adjustments until you're playing sounds close to the lesson.